JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **In ancient Greece, throwing an apple to a girl was a way to propose for marriage..
-If the girl caught it, that would mean she accepts**.
+And here is a just a random fact -  **In the world, the United States and France have the most pet dogs.
+Approximately one out of every three families has a pet dog.
+Switzerland and Germany are the lowest only having one dog per every ten families**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)